Ultra-high-accuracy, ultra-low-power absolute orientation estimation moduleDesigned by Pesky Products in United States of America

 With the announcement of MAXIM Integrated's ultra-small DARWIN family of MCUs, especially the MAX32660, we had an opportunity to design a motion co-processor that offers all of the advantages of the EM7180 with few, if any, of the disadvantages.

 The MAX32660 has 256 kBytes of flash, 96 kBytes of SRAM, runs at 96 MHz and uses a Cortex M4F architecture, meaning it has four channels of fast DMA, two hardware I2C busses (one for host and one for slave sensors) that support 3.4 MHz bus speeds, 16 kB of instruction cacheing, and a single-precision floating point unit.
-We have been able to obtain quaternion updates at the rate of the gyro (1666 Hz) with this kind of horsepower.
+We have been able to obtain quaternion updates at the rate of the gyro (up to 1666 Hz) with this kind of horsepower.

 There is plenty of memory to hold firmware which resides in flash and doesn't need to be loaded into the MAX32660 at each power up.
 Programming is via SWD port using standard tools like Eclipse, MBED, or GCC.
 We can hold warm start parameters in emulated 2 KByte EEPROM to reduce the need for calibration on each use.